One Week Peru Itinerary - Lima, Cusco, and the Sacred Valley

 Miraflores is easily the top gastronomic destination in Peru, with prestigious dining addresses such as Virgilio Martinez’s restaurant Central.
 Dine at a Miraflores restaurant tonight, where you might also want to try Pisco, Peru’s famous grape brandy, at a bar like Antigua Taberna Queirolo.

-Round off the evening by heading by taxi across to next-door neighborhood Barranco afterwards for drinks at bars around the pretty Puente de los Suspiros and the Parque Municipal.
-Barranco also has good peñas (clubs that play live traditional music).
+Round off the evening by grabbing a taxi and heading over to the hip Barranco neighborhood for a drink at one of the many good bars around the Puente de los Suspiros bridge.
+Barranco also has good peñas (clubs that play live traditional music), clubs, and live music bars.

 Overnight in Lima